hackabit19/XDSA/README.md

-# HAVAS - Human's Advanced Visual Assistance System
+# H.A.V.A.S - Human's Advanced Visual Assistance System

 ## Idea
 The prototype describes the scene captured by the wireless camera and also provides object detection and localization close to real-time on our local workstation.
 Using the above it aids the blind to not run into or bump into someone or a certain object.